 Fans of the band love them for lots of different reasons.
 One reason being that Bad Religion are no slackers musically or lyrically.
 Their music is intense, shockingly honest, and straight-forward.
 The lyrics and imagery of the band also cut straight to the point and can startle the most stable mind.
 Bad Religion have all the talent and raw energy you would want in a live band.
 They’re not beating a dead horse or just trying to collect a check.
 Their performance came across as true rock and roll with no bullshit attached.
 One of the best live rock shows of this summer and fall.

 Luckily for concert-goers, Bad Religion recently expanded their ongoing North American tour to include a stretch of fall dates.
 The new 18-date leg kicks off September 17th in Ft.
 Lauderdale, Florida and wraps October 12th in Sacramento, California.
 This is a band and a tour you won’t want to miss!
 Do yourself a favor and go rock out with Bad Religion.
 Check out Bad Religion’s Official Website see all tour dates and other band info.

 Here are some more photos of Bad Religion performing at The Fillmore in Silver Spring, MD on August 11, 2019.
 These photos were originally taken while on assignment for These Subtle Sounds.
 All images copyright and courtesy of Andy Jillson.
-All images are solely the property of Andy Jillson and Hazy Eye Music Media.
+All images are the property of Andy Jillson.